cs3110/textbook/_sources/chapters/ds/promises.md

 val p : string Lwt.t
 ```

-To disable that feature of utop, or to reenable it, call the function
+To disable that feature of utop, or to re-enable it, call the function
 `UTop.set_auto_run_lwt : bool -> unit`, which changes how utop evaluates Lwt
 promises at the top level.
 You can see the behavior change in the following
 code: